 Through a Commercial Finance Broker

-A commercial finance broker has relationships with dozens of private credit sources and can match your deal to the right lender type.
-Brokers typically charge 1–2% of the facility amount, paid at closing.
-For complex deals or businesses that have been declined by multiple lenders, a good broker accelerates the process significantly and often finds structures the business wouldn't have discovered independently.
+Brokers have relationships with dozens of private credit sources and can match deals to the right lender type.
+Brokers typically charge 1-2% of the facility amount, paid at closing.

 Through Your Bank Relationship

-Community banks that decline a credit request sometimes refer to affiliated or partner private credit sources.
-Ask your banker directly: "If you can't approve this, do you have a referral partner who might?"
-This is more common than most business owners realize — banks would rather refer than simply decline.
+Community banks that decline requests sometimes refer to affiliated private credit sources.
+Ask: "If you can't approve this, do you have a referral partner?"

 Frequently Asked Questions